Best Texting Services for Ecommerce Apparel (2026)

 Top texting services for apparel in 2026

-1. Return Signals: best for building a personal relationship with every customer
+1. Signals: best for building a personal relationship with every customer

 The connection starts simple: “Hey, how’s the fit on that jacket?”
-The customer replies, you help them with a size question or a care tip, and now something has shifted.
-Your brand isn’t a logo in their inbox anymore.
-It’s a person they trust.
+The customer replies, you help them with a size question or a care tip, and now the customer has a person at the brand they can text.
 That trust is what makes everything else possible:

 - They ask about fit or care, and you resolve it before it becomes a return